mauriciopoppe/point-plane-distance/README.md

 [![npm][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![js-standard-style][standard-image]][standard-url]

-Computes the distance between a point and a plane
+Computes the distance between a point and a plane defined with any three points lying on it

 ## Install